terriburns/Drakes-Next-Big-Hit/readme.md

 #Drakes-Next-Big-Hit

 This program generates lyrics for [Drake's](https://play.spotify.com/artist/3TVXtAsR1Inumwj472S9r4?play=true&utm_source=open.spotify.com&utm_medium=open) next big hit.
-It works by taking some of his former songs as input, which are used to train the system and output new lyrics.
+It works by analyzing some of Drake's former songs as input, which are used to train the system and output new lyrics.

 To run this program, cd into the directory and run `python generation.py`.
 Each run of the program will output a new song.